Troubleshooting and Tips

 - Open the Strip Settings for the looping strip and enable

-. - Add a new editable strip in a separate track.
+In Place. - Add a new editable strip in a separate track.
 Enable its

-, and configure the speed/axis.
+Add Displacement Modifierproperty, set Type toLinear, and configure the speed/axis.
 Make sure its frame range covers the entire frame range of the looping animation strip.
-Use theCalculate Linear Offset
+Use theCalculate Linear Offsetoperator to ensure it starts at the correct location.

 Animation starts at wrong location when a displacement strip begins: